 Last November the Cambridge African Film Festival celebrated its 13th edition, with a special focus on South African film, as part of the South Africa at 20 Tour.
 This season continues until April across the UK.
-The fist post-festival film will mark the End of Year Party of Menelik Education Centre, organizers of the CAFF Pre-closing Party.
+CAFF 2015 will be announcing dates and calling for submissions very soon!
+In the meantime, make sure you join us for the South African film screenings!

 About the South Africa at 20 Freedom Tour

 2014 marked the 20th anniversary of democracy and freedom in South Africa.
 To commemorate this landmark date, South Africa at 20: The Freedom Tour, a season of South African cinema, will take place from October 2014 to April 2015 at venues across the UK.
 The tour will host a total of 120 screenings throughout the season, across 40 different locations.
 The films are complemented by an extensive educational and outreach programme, including workshops and discussions, school and pop-up screenings.
 The tour will also support the Afrovibes season of live South African performance, taking place in venues across the UK from Oct to Nov 2014.
 The tour is supported by the British Film Institute, awarding funds from the national lottery, and the South African Season in the United Kingdom 2014 & 2015.
 The SA-UK Seasons is a partnership between the Department of Arts and Culture, South Africa, and the British Council.